MultilayerGM/MultilayerGM-MATLAB/README.txt

 - number of nodes in each layer
 - number of layers, and
 - an interlayer dependency tensor that specifies the desired dependency structure between layers (note that the order of the layers, whenever present, needs to be respected in the interlayer dependency tensor).
-We include three useful examples of interlayer dependency tensor in ```TemporalDependencyMatrix.m```, ```MultiplexDependencyMatrix.m```, and ```BlockMultiplexDependencyMatrix.m```
+We include three useful examples of interlayer dependency tensors in ```TemporalDependencyMatrix.m```, ```MultiplexDependencyMatrix.m```, and ```BlockMultiplexDependencyMatrix.m```

 The subroutines (1) and (2) have various parameters (which we set to a default parameter choice) that a user can modify as needed.
 For example, one can: